 Both of these issues were previously examined in the AEMC's NEM Financial Market Resilience Review, which recommended changes to the NER to address these issues.
 COAG Energy Council's rule change request was informed by these recommendations.
-The AEMC published a consultation paper on the rule change request, and this draft determination is informed by stakeholder submissions on that consultation paper.
+The AEMC published a consultation paper and a draft determination on the rule change request, and this final determination is informed by stakeholder submissions on the consultation paper and the draft determination.